Background pattern

 Composition of Strefen

-The active ingredient (the one that makes the medicine effective) is flurbiprofen 8.75 mg.
-The other components (excipients) are: macrogol 300, potassium hydroxide (E525), lemon aroma (contains butylhydroxyanisole (E320)), levomenthol, inverted sugar (honey), liquid glucose (contains wheat starch and sulfur dioxide (E220)) and liquid saccharose.
+The active substance (which makes the medicine effective) is flurbiprofen 8.75 mg.
+The other ingredients (excipients) are: macrogol 300, potassium hydroxide (E525), lemon flavor (contains butylhydroxyanisole (E320)), levomenthol, inverted sugar (honey), liquid glucose (contains wheat starch and sulfur dioxide (E220)), and liquid sucrose.

-The tablets are pale yellow, opaque, and have the brand logo engraved.
+The lozenges are pale yellow, circular, and opaque with the brand logo embossed.

 Reckitt Benckiser Healthcare, S.A.